Top Tips to Prepare for Peak Season

 5 – Focus on Frontline Jobs

-In the earlier segment, we discussed the value of having enough workers present during any peak shipping session.
+In the earlier segment, we discussed the value of having enough workers present during peak holiday fulfillment.
 What’s equally crucial, as well, is assigning them to frontline responsibilities—specifically, handling sales inquiries, returns, and disputes.

 It’s natural for customer queries to skyrocket during these times, considering the amount of potential closed business.
 But don’t be alarmed.
 The majority are just clients seeking clarification on certain details.
 Nevertheless, it would be good to assign a team to take charge of all this.